 Congratulations to SJHS Charger Kamron Brown (second from left) and three other Lasallian students for being chosen as first place winners in the ComEd Create a Spark HFS program.
 All of the students appeared on ABC News early in July to explain their project.
 According to Desiree Pepper-Venzant, Executive Director of HFS Chicago Scholars, "eight groups of HFS Chicago Scholars learned about smart grid technology and how it

 Five SJHS seniors are taking American History Since 1865, a course in which students fulfill their senior year social studies requirement at St. Joseph HS while also earning credit at Benedictine University.
 This three-hour credit is also transferable to another university of their choosing.
 The Chargers attend some classes at Benedictine University while their professor, Dr. Vincent Gaddis, travels to Westchester to provide instruction as well.
 The class also makes use of WebEx technology to collaborate.

-Today we follow the violet schedule.
-Academic classes begin with period 9.
+Today we follow the blue schedule.
+Academic classes begin with Period 7.